-^{/} Made public by decision of the Human Rights Committee.
+\/ Made public by decision of the Human Rights Committee.

-^{1/} The following members of the Committee participated in the examination of the present communication: Mr. Nisuke Ando, Mr. Prafullachandra N. Bhagwati, Mr. Thomas Buergenthal, Ms. Christine Chanet, Lord Colville, Mr. Omran El Shafei, Ms. Elizabeth Evatt, Ms. Pilar Gaitan de Pombo, Mr. Eckart Klein, Mr. David Kretzmer, Ms. Cecilia Medina Quiroga, Mr. Fausto Pocar, Mr. Julio Prado Vallejo, Mr. Martin Scheinin, Mr.

-Maxwell Yalden and Mr. Abdallah Zakhia.
+1/ The following members of the Committee participated in the examination of the present communication: Mr. Nisuke Ando, Mr. Prafullachandra N. Bhagwati, Mr. Thomas Buergenthal, Ms. Christine Chanet, Lord Colville, Mr. Omran El Shafei, Ms. Elizabeth Evatt, Ms. Pilar Gaitan de Pombo, Mr. Eckart Klein, Mr. David Kretzmer, Ms. Cecilia Medina Quiroga, Mr. Fausto Pocar, Mr. Julio Prado Vallejo, Mr. Martin Scheinin, Mr. Maxwell Yalden and Mr. Abdallah Zakhia.

-- 2/ Pursuant to rule 85 of the rules of procedure, Committee member Rajsoomer Lallah did not participate in the adoption of the Views. - 3/ The texts of individual opinions signed by Committee members are appended to the present document. - 4/ Supreme Court of Zimbabwe, judgment No. S.C.
-73/93 of June 1993. - 5/ Soering v.
-United Kingdom, 11 EHRR 439 (1989). - 6/ Views on communication No. 250/1987 (C. Reid v.
-Jamaica), adopted 20 July 1990, paragraph 11.4; Views on communication No. 230/1987 (Henry v.
-Jamaica), adopted 1 November 1991, paragraph 8.3. - 7/ E.g. Lane v.
-Brown, 372 U.S. 477 (1963). - 8/ Privy Council Appeal No.10 of 1993, judgment of 2 November 1993. - 9/ Views on communication No. 588/1994 (Errol Johnson v.
-Jamaica), adopted 22 March 1996, paragraphs 8.1 to 8.6. - 10/ See Views on communication No. 230/1987 (Raphael Henry v.
-Jamaica), adopted 1 November 1991, paragraph 8.3.
+- 2/ Pursuant to rule 85 of the rules of procedure, Committee member Rajsoomer Lallah did not participate in the adoption of the Views. - 3/ The text of an individual opinion signed by five Committee members is appended to the present document. - 4/ The date does not appear clearly in the communication; it appears, however, that the warrant was issued on the same day as the warrant for the execution of Robinson LaVende (see communication No. 554/1993). - 5/ Supreme Court of Zimbabwe, Judgment No. S.C.
+73/93 of June 1993. - 6/ Soering v.
+United Kingdom, 11 EHRR 439 (1989). - 7/ Views on communication No. 588/1994 (Errol Johnson v.
+Jamaica), adopted 22 March 1996, paragraphs 8.1 to 8.6.